 By registering your telephone and/or fax line with them, the DMA can ensure that your number is no longer available to organisations, including charities and voluntary bodies, who might telephone you with offers and information you do not want to receive.

-The Direct Marketing Association (DMA) www.dma.org.uk is also a source of useful information.
+The DMA is also a source of useful information, which can be found at www.dma.org.uk.

 Still getting calls?